ricardobalk/ricardobalk.nl/src/blog/RTMP Multiplexer with Nginx.md

      filename: "blog/live.png"
      description: "Sign showing that a (broadcast) transmission went live"
 ---

+# Setting up an RTMP Multiplexer with Nginx

 Live streaming your video content is well-known among gamers, journalists, education entities and the entertainment industry.